-Orientation & Mobility training can be done with an O&M specialist to help the student become familiar with navigating the campus — sometimes with the help of a guide dog.
+Orientation & Mobility training can be done with an O&M specialist to help the student become familiar with navigating the campus — sometimes with the aid of a white cane or (in some circumstances) a guide dog.
 However, adjusting to a large, crowded and bustling environment can be challenging for visually impaired students.

 Self advocacy with faculty and vocational counselors

 Having a visual impairment likely means certain accommodations are needed to have the best chance of academic success.
-Schools often provide Disability Support Services with vocational counselors to help advise students.
+Schools often provide Disability Support Services with vocational counselors — sometimes referred to as access or accommodations coordinators — to advise students.